jaredvacanti/jared-dot-com/content/trades/how-to-follow-trades.md

 so hopefully after a few months it will be generally reflective of my portfolio.
 There's really no purpose to this site other than to keep myself honest and to improve the methods I use to place trades.

-When earnings season start again the first few weeks of January 2018 I'll try to post implied probability graphs of major stocks before their calls.
+When earnings season start again I'll try to post implied probability graphs of major stocks before their calls.
 Although I don't typically trade on earnings announcements, most of my research is currently based around extracting implied probability curves, and these curves are very pronounced before earnings announcements.